TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/02/a-wartime-plea-to-western-satellite-companies-we-need-this-data-please/" >🔗</a> **[Arstechnica]** A wartime plea to Western satellite companies: “We need this data, please”
 - <a href="https://arstechnica.com/science/2022/02/despite-tensions-nasa-spaceflight-chief-urges-us-russia-cooperation-in-space/" >🔗</a> **[Arstechnica]** NASA wants to maintain Russia partnership but is studying “operational flexibilities”
 - <a href="https://www.teslarati.com/spacex-starlink-dishes-arrive-in-ukraine/" >🔗</a> **[Teslarati]** SpaceX delivers truckload of Starlink dishes to Ukraine, as promised
 - <a href="http://www.nasa.gov/press-release/nasa-awards-contract-for-safety-and-mission-assurance-services" >🔗</a> **[NASA]** NASA Awards Contract for Safety and Mission Assurance Services
 - <a href="http://www.nasa.gov/press-release/nasa-promotes-howard-hu-to-lead-orion-ahead-of-first-artemis-mission" >🔗</a> **[NASA]** NASA Promotes Howard Hu to Lead Orion Ahead of First Artemis Mission
-- <a href="https://spacenews.com/russia-ukraine-war-raises-questions-for-upcoming-oneweb-launches/" >🔗</a> **[SpaceNews]** Russia-Ukraine war raises questions for upcoming OneWeb launches

 ### Launch-related News 🚀